Last updated on June 30th, 2023

 Nutritional Value of Amla

-Amla is a healthy fruit which has a variety of nutritional vitamins and minerals.
+Amla is a healthy fruit that has a variety of nutritional vitamins and minerals.
 Especially amla for diabetes patients is a good choice due to its low sugar and carbs content.
+According to USDA, FoodData Central, here is the nutritional breakdown of Amla.

 *Percent Daily Values are based on a 2,000-calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.